deroneriksson/python-wsi-preprocessing/docs/index.md

 #### Basic Threshold

-With basic thresholding, a binary NumPy array is generated, where each value in the resulting NumPy array indicates whether the corresponding pixel in the original image is above a particular threshold value.
+With basic thresholding, a binary image is generated, where each value in the resulting NumPy array indicates whether the corresponding pixel in the original image is above a particular threshold value.
 So, a pixel with a value of 160 with a threshold of 150 would generate a True (or 255, or 1.0), and a pixel with a value of 140 with a threshold of 150 would generate a False (or 0, or 0.0).